RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

          /rc/databases/configuration/clustering/
          /rc/databases/configuration/clustering.md
 ---
-For very large databases, Redis Enterprise Cloud distributes database data to different cloud instances.
+For very large databases, Redis Cloud distributes database data to different cloud instances.
 For example:

 - When data grows beyond the the RAM resources of a single server.